adamkovics/atmosphere/README.md

 	matplotlib
 	pyfits

-Running in the IPython notebook is recommended but not necessary.
+Running in the Jupyter notebook is recommended but not necessary.
 The [CDISORT](http://www.libradtran.org/bin/cdisort-2.1.3.tar.gz)
 implementation included here, provided by Tim Dowling via [libradtran](http://www.libradtran.org/) requires SWIG for